DigonIO/scheduler/doc/examples.rst

 With the time zone support of the `datetime` library, `scheduler` is also able to observe time zones.
-The following example outlines how to use time zones (Please note that as soon as a `Scheduler` is instantiated with a time zone, all other `datetime` objects that are passed must also be provided with time zones):
+The following example outlines how to use time zones (please note that as soon as a `Scheduler` is instantiated with a time zone, all other `datetime` objects that are passed must also be provided with time zones):